JumpTheShark/JS_MiMiC_Architecture/README.md

 };
 ```

 The module above demonstrates how to implement a simple task returning "Hello, world!!" message.
 You can see there `const args = yield;` line - this is how the module receives the ininial arguments.
-Note that every module **must** request input arguments before all other outsource requests in any case, even if there is no module arguments at all.
+Note that every module **must** request input arguments before all other outsource requests in any case, even if there are no module arguments at all.
 In the absence of arguments there is an option to write `yield;` instead:

 ```javascript